 Welcome to the web site of the CWU Environmental Studies (ENST) Program.
 This interdisciplinary program was first established offering a minor degree more than 30 years ago.
-In Fall 2008, after becoming its own autonomous program under the direct purview of the College of the Sciences, it underwent major restructuring to include a BS degree in five specializations within the sciences: biological sciences, chemistry, geography, geological sciences, and policy.
+In Fall 2008, after becoming its own autonomous program under the direct purview of the College of the Sciences, it underwent major restructuring to include a BS, Environmental Studies degree in five specializations within the sciences: biological sciences, chemistry, geography, geological sciences, and policy.
 The major was updated in Fall 2016 to an Environmental Sciences degree.

 If you have questions, comments or suggestions regarding the program, please feel free to contact the Environmental Studies Program Director, Dr. Pamela McMullin-Messier.

 Thank you again for your interest in the Environmental Studies Program and Central Washington University.

 2015-2017 Wood Stove Replacement ProgramEnergy Assistance ProgramHopeSource is offering a discount oCentral, High School Programs Measuring Pollution

 College and high school students have joined an effort to study air pollution in Kittitas County, an